 The pattern of 'don't know' responses also carries information.
 It appears, in most cases, to literally imply lack of knowledge or familiarity with the institution in question and thus tells us something about patterns of institutional interactions between NK and non-NK members.
 Non-NK members were far more likely to express lack of knowledge about different institutional actors but the categories about which they reported lack of knowledge most frequently were NK staff and group members (over 70%), NGO-led shalish and block supervisors (around 60%), veterinary visitors (56%), MPs (45%), UP shalish and courts (around 30%).
-On the other hand, while NK members were less likely to express lack of knowledge were their MPs, block supervisors and veterinary officers.
+On the other hand, while NK members were less likely to express lack of knowledge, the institutional actors about which they were most likely to express lack of knowledge were their MPs, block supervisors and veterinary officers.
 A similar percentage (about a third) of NK members expressed lack of knowledge about each of these categories and were often the same members.
 The appearance of MPs, veterinary officers and block supervisors in both sets of 'don't knows' suggests the absence of these actors from the lives of most of our respondents.